 not all nootropics are created equal

 !
-Nootropics are known as cognitive enhancers.
-They are a category of brain supplements that boost cognitive performance.
+Nootropics are a category of brain supplements known as cognitive enhancers.
+Essentially they are a category of brain supplements that boost cognitive performance.

 Nootropics can be natural, synthetic or pharmaceutical.
 Synthetic nootropics, like Adderall and other stimulants (including caffeine and B12) can improve immediate focus, but research shows that they can actually harm cognitive function over time.
 Synthetic and pharmaceutical nootropics may not be the best choice, as they can contain addictive ingredients that can cause long-term negative side effects.

 Natural nootropics, on the other hand, are beneficial for many areas of brain health (both immediate and long term); cognitive function, executive function, memory, mental health and other benefits, without all the harmful side effects that come with synthetic and pharmaceutical.
-If are shopping for a nootropic, look for a natural formula that will also support your long term brain health in addition to cognition.
+If are shopping for a nootropic brain supplement, look for a natural formula that will also support your long term brain health in addition to cognition.

 what to avoid when shopping for a brain supplement.